 Please take a look at our Data Studio Connector for Shopify.
 It allows you to create and share Data Studio reports for your Shopify store.
 Our connector ships with this beautiful template:

-Copy the Example Url and paste it into the Key field.
+Copy the Connection Url and paste it into the Key field.
 On the next screen enter your Timezone and choose the API.
 The options for Limit and Sleep Time are used to control the amount of data and how fast the Shopify API is called.
 If you have a lot of orders and get errors, you may have to reconnect and increase Limit and Sleep Times.

 Viewing multiple Shopify stores in the same report

 Did you know that you can easily track multiple stores in the same Data Studio report?
 After you setup the connector for the first time, Data Studio creates a data source that is based on the connector.
-You can duplicate that data source in your report and use the Example URL field to connect the other store you want to track.
+You can duplicate that data source in your report and use the Connection URL field to connect the other store you want to track.
 Rename the copied data source so that you can easily identify it when you setup your report.
 Repeat this process to connect as many stores as you wish.
 Here is how to do this in detail:

 Combine two scorecards into one using data blending